Motility & Pictures

 What is an ocularist?

 An ocularist is a carefully trained technician skilled in the arts of fitting, shaping, and painting ocular prostheses.
-In addition to creating it, the ocularist shows the patient how to handle and care for the prosthesis, and provides long-term care through periodic examinations.
+In adds to to creating it, the ocularist shows the patient how to handle and care for the prosthesis, and provides long-term care through periodic examinations.

 |Blind, painful left eye due to advanced, congenital glaucoma||Left prosthesis in place|

 Motility with the MEDPOR® MCP Motility Coupling Post

 - Motility can also be enhanced by coupling the internal implant with the external eye prosthesis by using the MCP (Motility Coupling Post) System.
 This simple procedure can be performed by a surgeon in their office surgical area.

 - The MEDPOR® MCP Coupling Post, a system for enhanced prosthetic eye motility, has been developed to meet the desires of ophthalmologists and their anophthalmic patients who have been reconstructed with MEDPOR® Enucleation Shapes.